Xu1979/CT-Image-Denoising-for-Rock-Core-Samples/README.md

 python downsample_tomo.py
 ```

-Next, segment both the HR and ×2 images using Otsu, MidGrey and Weka, and place
+Next, segment both the HR and ×2 images using Otsu, MidGrey and Weka in ImageJ, and place
 the label images in the corresponding directories prepared by the script.
 Then upsample the completed ×2 label maps to the aligned HR grid: